gangural/chwap/README.md

 ![Output image](https://i.imgur.com/S6NfuD1.png)

-By the way, you can choose any file extension for output image, such as `.bmp`, `.gif`, `.png` and others.
+You can choose any file extension for output image, such as `.bmp`, `.gif`, `.png` and others.
 See [Pillow docs about supported image formats](https://pillow.readthedocs.io/en/5.1.x/handbook/image-file-formats.html#fully-supported-formats) for more information.
 ## How it works
 Let's consider an example above, with `rbG` mode.
 This schema is a good explanation:
 ![explanation](https://i.imgur.com/TE9k5uU.png)

-## Why
+## Objective
 I created this simple tool for fun and experimenting.
 Sometimes result is really amazing 😃.
 See `gallery` folder to view best results.